dobromir-hristov/vuecommunity/docs/guide/ecosystem/desktop-apps.md

 With Vue you're not limited to developing web and [native mobile](./mobile-apps.md) applications only: you can build a desktop app as well.
 Why using Vue for it instead of developing it on native languages?
 There are some important reasons:

-- cross-platform: all applications developed with JavaScript can be packaged for Windows/MacOS/Linux;
+- **cross-platform**: all applications developed with JavaScript can be packaged for Windows/MacOS/Linux;
-- easy to build: with some frameworks you simply develop a web application and then 'convert' it to desktop one with a packager;
+- **easy to build**: with some frameworks you simply develop a web application and then 'convert' it to desktop one with a packager;
-- community: if you maintain an open-source desktop project, you will more likely to find contributors for your it.
+- **community**: if you maintain an open-source desktop project, you will more likely to find contributors for your it.

 Although there are some downsides common for all JavaScript-powered desktop applications.
-Usually they have big package size (more than 100 MB) and heavy RAM usage.
+Usually they have big package size (at least 30 MB) and heavy RAM usage.

 We have two main options to build a desktop application with Vue: it's HTML+CSS-based solutions or native GUI.
 First one is represented with Electron and NW.js, second option is Vuido.